alvfork/delfos/docs/assertions/internet/email/doc.md

 ## isEmail

 Assert string type and valid email.
-The max length of email is 128 characters
+The max length of the email is 128 characters

 ### Parameters